 Natural justice is the right to be heard.
 This is before a decision is made.

-In Karger v Paul, the plaintiff argued that it is implied that she should be afforded a fair opportunity of making representations to the trustees “before they exercised their discretion”.
+In Karger v Paul, the plaintiff argued that it is implied that she should be afforded a fair opportunity to make representations to the trustees “before they exercised their discretion”.

 The court rejected that argument.
 McGarvie J stated that: